robin-mueller/auto-apms-guide/src/usage/tutorials/implementing-behavior-tree-nodes.md

     The identities are formatted like `<package_name>::<metadata_id>` and refer to specific, previously installed node manifests available with the resource index of your ROS 2 workspace.

-If your providing a resource identity but no node manifest associated with `<metadata_id>` has been registered by the ROS 2 package `<package_name>`, CMake throws an error at configuration time.
-We showed how the `<metadata_id>` is determined in the table above.
+If you're providing a resource identity but no node manifest associated with `<metadata_id>` has been registered by the ROS 2 package `<package_name>`, CMake throws an error at configuration time.

 So after successfully [adding node manifests](#adding-node-manifests) one may use resource identities to populate the `NODE_MANIFEST` argument as shown in the following snippet: